bkoz/roadshow/02-smoketest.md

 resources, policies (who can or cannot perform actions), and constraints (quotas and limits on resources, etc).
 Projects act as a "wrapper" around all the application services and endpoints you (or your teams) are using for your work.
-For this first lab, we are going to use a project named *userXX-smoke* that has been created and populated with an application for you.
+For this first lab, we are going to create a project and add an application.

 During this lab, we are going to use a few different commands to make sure that things in the environment are working as expected.
 Don't worry if you don't understand all of the terminology as we will cover it in detail in later labs.

-The first thing we want to do is switch to the *userXX-smoke* project.
-You can do this with the following command:
+The first thing we want to do is create a project.

 	$ oc new-project smoke